Skip to content

 Aside from intentionally asymmetric “fun money” sleeves, ARC represents the long-horizon core allocation within the Portfolio Engineers framework.

 It is not a performance-chasing portfolio and it is not a macro timing vehicle.
-It is a rules-based core structure designed to remain investable across environments that challenge static assumptions.
+It is a rules-based core structure built through three sleeves — US Equity Blend, International Equities, and Macro Convexity — designed to remain investable across environments that challenge static assumptions.

 Expand Overview

 ARC starts from a simple premise: regimes change.
 Inflation shifts.
 Liquidity tightens and loosens.
 Credit spreads expand and contract.
 Leadership concentrates and then rotates.
-No single asset class, factor, or geography wins forever, and a “core” that implicitly depends on one environment can become fragile.
+No single asset class, factor, geography, or market structure wins forever, and a “core” that implicitly depends on one environment can become fragile.

 ARC is therefore designed to remain rules-based and coherent during both stable and stressful periods.
 The framework prioritizes structural diversification and disciplined implementation so the portfolio can remain investable when narratives, volatility, and market conditions change.